levizwannah/OpenScript.Js/readme.md

 You can always use another structure, just update your config file to let OpenScript know where to find your components, mediators, and contexts files.

 ## Other JS files
-OpenScript has a built in loader called `autoload`.
+OpenScript has a built-in loader called `autoload`.
 This loads any JS file as long as the file has only declared contents such as classes and functions.
 If not, then the loader cannot load such file.
 >Please see the ojs-config to understand how to configure the `autoload` object.

 ## Loading Files
 Every file type in the config has a version number.
 This is because, the browser caches JS files, hence if you change them, you want to update the versions so that a fresh file is loaded.

 ### Namespacing
 All file loaders are of type `OpenScript.AutoLoader`.
-When an AutoLoader loads a file, it keeps the file in its histories to avoid requesting the file later.
-Therefore, when you try to load the same file more than once, only one request is made and the rest of the loads only returns the kept file content.
+When an AutoLoader loads a file, it keeps it in its history to avoid requesting it later.
+Therefore, when you try to load the same file more than once, only one request is made and the rest of the loads only return the kept file content.

-To avoid file clashes, the AutoLoader put the files in a namespace that is similar to the folder structure.
+To avoid file clashes, the AutoLoader puts the files in a namespace similar to the folder structure.

 For example, a class file with path `js/classes/user/User.js` will be placed in `window.js.classes.user.User`.
-Therefore, to accesses the class, you need to use `js.classes.user.User.User`.
+Therefore, to access the class, you need to use `js.classes.user.User.User`.
 >**Notice the class name is doubled at the end**.

 Imagine that the `User.js` file has two user classes declared in it: `User` and `Admin`.
-Therefore, it now makes sense to use the file name as part of the namespace because it make contain multiple classes.
+Therefore, it now makes sense to use the file name as part of the namespace because it may contain multiple classes.
 In the above example, we will use `js.classes.user.User.Admin` to access the admin class.

-However, `AutoLoaders` return a map with key-values pairs.
-Each Key represent 1 declaration in the file.
+However, `AutoLoaders` return a map with key-value pairs.
+Each Key represents 1 declaration in the file.
 For our example, the `AutoLoader` will return
 ```javascript
 new Map([
     [